-Shooting through a door is usually a bad idea.
+Shooting through a door is a bad idea.
+No matter who advises you to do so.
 Your ability to see your target is at best obscured or totally nonexistent.
 And it may be difficult to show that you believed that you were confronting an imminent, deadly threat.
 Shooting through an inside door may be less problematic than one that’s an entrance to a building.
 A person who has retreated to a bedroom or bathroom and who has locked the door may have fewer options than someone who is defending an entrance door, but still isn’t recommended.

 In one case in Las Vegas, the home owner, a fire department captain, wasn’t prosecuted for firing through his door and severely wounding an innocent bystander.
 Prosecutors ruled that his actions were reasonable, given the circumstances.
 The “reasonable person” standard applies to what the person making the decision knew at the time, not what the reality was.

 “There need not be actual danger when somebody defends himself or herself,” the prosecutor said.

 Whenever evidence of self-defense exists, Daskas explained, the burden shifts to prosecutors to disprove the claim.
 In this case, prosecutors determined they likely could not.

 “We put ourselves in the shoes of the homeowner, and we ask ourselves, ‘Would a reasonable person in that situation have the right to defend himself and his family members from that apparent danger?’ ” Daskas said.